 In this course we cover the basic concepts of marine biology.
-In addition to the 10-week course on the Knox campus there is an optional 2-week field component for an additional .5 credit on Tobacco Cay, Belize.
+In addition to the 10-week course on the Knox campus there is an optional 2-week field component for an additional .5 credit on Tobacco Caye, Belize.
 The instruction is motivated by the trip to Belize, therefore the specific examples of tropical marine ecosystems we study-coral reef, sea grass, mangrove, and coastal communities-are those found there.
 Belizean history, culture, and government, with emphasis on the environmental issues that have become a priority in the Belizean development agenda are also course topics.
-On Tobacco Cay, students will have the opportunity to participate in faculty guided research experiences.
-MNS; CL: ENVS 312A; L. Dybas
+On Tobacco Cave, students will have the opportunity to participate in faculty guided research experiences.
+Alternate years.
+MNS; CL: ENVS 312A; L. Dybas the Belizean Barrier Reef (1/2)

-BIOL 311B Field Research on the Belizean Barrier Reef (1/2)
+BIOL 311B Field Research on

-Two-week field component of BIOL 311A/ENVS 312A on Tobacco Cay, Belize.
+Two-week field component of BIOL 311A/ENVS 312A on Tobacco Caye, Belize.
+Alternate years.
 MNS; CL: ENVS 312B; L. Dybas